 |

-Laptop, monitors, peripherals, VPN, software, network access
+Laptop, monitors, peripherals, VPN, software, and network access

 |